 having strong reasons for living

-Cannabis and THC, both have an excellent safety profile.
+Cannabis and its constituents have an excellent safety profile.
 The Drug Awareness Warning Network Annual Report, published by the Substance Abuse and Mental Health Services Administration (SAMHSA), contains a statistical compilation of all drug deaths which occur in the United States.
 According to this report, there has never been a death recorded from the use of cannabis.
+Cannabis is non-addictive and does not cause your body to crave more.

 This puts cannabis in a class of its own, since even relatively safe medications such as aspirin have a lethal dose.
 Dr. Grinspoon had this to say in a 1995 article in the Journal of the American Medical Association: "One of marihuana's greatest advantages as a medicine is its remarkable safety.
 It has little effect on major physiological functions.
 There is no known case of a lethal overdose; on the basis of animal models, the ratio of lethal to effective dose is estimated as 40,000 to 1.
 By comparison, the ratio is between 3 and 50 to 1 for secobarbital and between 4 and 10 to 1 for ethanol."